7 Ways to Improve Your Retail Operations

-With a perfect storm of pent-up consumer demand, labor shortages, material scarcity, and choked ports of passage, retailers are rewriting the rules for success this holiday season.
+With a perfect storm of pent-up consumer demand, labour shortages, material scarcity, and choked ports of passage, retailers are rewriting the rules for success.
 Whether you run a small business or a large one, here are seven innovative and actionable insights on how to improve retail operations for your business.

 #1 Diversify Your Suppliers

-Although consumers are well aware of supply chain disruptions, they still expect their holiday gifts to arrive on time.
+Although consumers are well aware of supply chain disruptions, they still expect their gift purchases to arrive on time.
 As a result, diversifying your suppliers is paramount.
-After all, 80% of consumers expect faster and flexible shipping options from retailers1.
+After all, 80% of consumers expect faster and more flexible shipping options from retailers1.
 This is one way of meeting consumer demand and retaining customer loyalty.

 Is your physical inventory still fully stacked despite continuous sales?
-One of the reasons behind this might be a lack of inventory optimization.
+One of the reasons behind this might be a lack of inventory optimisation.
 Bottlenecks in the distribution channel can translate into difficulty getting goods picked and sorted for either pickup or shipping.
-Best Buy, for example, recently converted its store layout to ensure 25% of floor space is dedicated to order fulfillment2.
+Best Buy, for example, recently converted its store layout to ensure 25% of floor space is dedicated to order fulfilment2.

 The shortage of workers is real.
-Retail job openings hit 1.3 million in August 2021, and 50% of employers reported not hiring enough staff in September3.
-Target announced plans to hire 30,000 fewer workers for the 2021 holiday season, and Walmart recently announced that it’s raising its hourly pay by $1.00 per hour for its 565,000 store workers.
-The labor pressure makes automating tasks essential.
+Job vacancies continued to fall in the first three months of this year as economic pressures forced a hold on recruitment3.
+Retail job openings hit 1.3 million in August 2021, and 50% of employers reported not hiring enough staff in September4.
+Supermarket giants Tesco, Sainsburys and Asda all recently announced a raise in hourly pay to over £11.00 per hour4.
+The labour pressure makes automating tasks essential.
 From inventory to information, leveraging technology for automation is key.
 With automation, there are fewer employees to monitor, freeing up the task load of key personnel, like the retail operations manager and even the store associate.
 Automating certain tasks can also boost operational efficiency because there are fewer margins of error.
 Operations that could be automated include inventory management.

 #4 Boost the Customer Experience

-According to recent research, 63% of respondents state that they are more likely to shop with brands that customize and personalize the experience for the shopper4.
+According to recent research, 63% of respondents state that they are more likely to shop with brands that customise and personalise the experience for the shopper5.
 As Alex Atzberger, CEO of Optimizely explains: “Retailers have a captive audience of consumers who are seeking relevant content, ideas and offers online.
-However, only the brands that have progressed their digital maturity through experimentation and personalization to become adaptive to consumer needs will differentiate and win over shoppers.”
-In short, one of the solutions to increase customer satisfaction is a customized shopping experience.
-Learn more about how you can improve the retail customer experience amidst COVID-19.
+However, only the brands that have progressed their digital maturity through experimentation and personalisation to become adaptive to consumer needs will differentiate and win over shoppers.”
+In short, one of the solutions to increase customer satisfaction is a customised shopping experience.
+Learn more about how you can improve the retail customer experience.

 #5 Implement Buy Now, Pay Later

-Target took a huge leap forward towards solving a shortcoming of curbside pickup by allowing buyers to designate another person to retrieve their order.
-Since last-mile delivery costs account for approximately 50% of shipping costs, getting customers to pick up their items in store is a significant cost savings.
-Further, according to research by PYMNTS, the number one draw for getting customers back into stores is Buy Online, Pick-up In-Store (BOPIS), accounting for 44% of respondents6.
-Consider revisiting your BOPIS strategy and finding ways to improve it.
+Since last-mile delivery costs account for approximately 50% of shipping costs, getting customers to pick up their items in-store is a significant cost saving.
+Further, according to research by PYMNTS, the number one draw for getting customers back into stores is Click-and-Collect, accounting for 44% of respondents7.
+Consider revisiting your Click-and-Collect strategy and finding ways to improve it.

-#7 Install Retail Smart Lockers for Self-Service BOPIS
+#7 Install Retail Smart Lockers for Self-Service Click-and-Collect

-Retail parcel lockers are one way of expanding your BOPIS offerings to personalize the shopping experience for your customers.
-Here are just a few key performance indicators (or KPIs) that Buy Online, Pick-up in Locker (BOPIL®) can help you realize for your business:
+Retail parcel lockers are one way of expanding your click-and-collect offerings to personalise the shopping experience for your customers.
+Here are just a few key performance indicators (or KPIs) that click-and-collect from a retail locker can help you realise for your business:

 - Incremental Purchases and Sales – 61% of customers make an incremental purchase just by virtue of entering the store.
 Since customers whose wait times are two minutes and under are four times more likely to purchase again, smart lockers are a key retail store operations strategy.
-With BOPIL, pick-up takes less than 30 seconds.
-By comparison, traditional BOPIS can take 2-5 minutes, and the curbside pickup wait time hovers between 8-12 minutes.
+With click-and-collect from a retail locker, pick-up takes less than 30 seconds.
+By comparison, traditional click-and-collect (from a counter in store, for example) can take 2-5 minutes, and the curbside pickup wait time hovers between 8-12 minutes.

-- Lower Labor Costs – Both curbside and BOPIL require retail employees to pick and pack the order.
-The key difference, however, is that once the order is placed into a locker, labor costs decrease significantly for BOPIL.
-Retailers that employ BOPIL saved an average of 45 hours per month versus managing BOPIS orders.
+- Lower Labour Costs – Both curbside and click-and-collect from a retail locker require retail employees to pick and pack the order.
+The key difference, however, is that once the order is placed into a locker, labour costs decrease significantly.
+Retailers that use retail lockers for click-and-collect saved an average of 45 hours per month versus managing traditional click-and-collect from store orders.

-- Reinforced Branding – Custom wraps, tailored workflows and integrations, and consistent color and logo applications aid in creating a seamless continuation of your branded experience for shoppers.
+- Reinforced Branding – Custom wraps, tailored workflows and integrations, and consistent colour and logo applications aid in creating a seamless continuation of your branded experience for shoppers.